 Summary: Attack = force.
 Attract = power.

-As you come to genuinely KNOW your power, you’ll discover you will NOT force anything on any one, ever.
-When this day arrives, you’ll find thoughts about worth turning to how you may support others in developing their sense of worth to it’s fullest!
+As you come to genuinely KNOW and engage your power, you’ll discover you will NOT force anything on any one, ever.
+When this day arrives you’ll notice how you may more effortlessly support others in developing their sense of power to it’s fullest!

 When you find yourself wanting to move away from using force to developing ethical power – visit Soul University.
 Take time to fully engage Soul University’s programs to support healthy growth on many levels.

 Click the Payments (blue button) below to practice gratitude.
 This article is worth at least the cost of a cup of coffee and a muffin – right?Payments